Florida State Road 105: Route description

 SR 105 follows SR A1A over Fort George Inlet and through Little Talbot Island State Park and Big Talbot Island State Park.
 SR 105 then crosses the mouth of the Nassau River into Amelia City.
 SR 105 follows the beach due north until its reaches its northern terminus in Fernandina Beach.

 History

 SR 105 travels concurrent with SR A1A from the Mayport Ferry up to Fernandina Beach, however, over the years, signage has been removed.

 Major intersections

+State Road 1051

+State Road 1051 is a service road connecting SR 105 to the Sisters Creek Marina on the approach to Sisters Creek.
+The road follows the former alignment of SR 105 before the Sisters Creek bridge was replaced and upgraded, which realigned SR 105 slightly to the south.